blackinai/bai-website/content/home/intro.md

   <a class="btn btn-intro btn-lg" href="https://www.eventbrite.com/e/3rd-black-in-ai-workshop-at-neurips2019-tickets-78816631667">Register for BAI 2019</a>
 </div>

-The 3rd Black in AI event will be co-located with [NeurIPS 2019](https://nips.cc/) at the [Vancouver Convention Center, Vancouver Canada](https://www.vancouverconventioncentre.com/) on <b>December 9th from 7:30 am to 8:00 pm PST</b>.
+The 3rd Black in AI workshop will be co-located with [NeurIPS 2019](https://nips.cc/) at the [Vancouver Convention Center, Vancouver Canada](https://www.vancouverconventioncentre.com/) on <b>December 9th from 7:30 am to 8:00 pm PST</b>.
 The workshop will feature a panel discussion and invited talks from prominent researchers and practitioners, oral presentations, and a poster session.
 We invite all members of the AI community to attend the workshop.
 Please, register at <b>[this registration link](https://www.eventbrite.com/e/3rd-black-in-ai-workshop-at-neurips2019-tickets-78816631667)</b>.

 {{< figure src="/img/ruha_with_book.jpg" class="img-sponsor">}}
 {{< figure src="/img/charity.jpg" class="img-sponsor-c">}}